social-science-data-editors/guidance/Requested_information.md

 For details, see our discussion on [Requested information for code](Requested_information_code.md).

-### Data and Code Availability Statements

-Some of the information historically captured by "README" files is more formally captured by newer "Data (and Code) Availability Statements".
-Sample language for such statements, either incorporated into a README, a distinct document, or a distinct section of the manuscript, is available [here](Requested_information_dcas.md).

 ### Data and Code Hosting
 Journals have made supplementary materials available on